What can cause jaw pain?

 - Ringing in ears

-If you believe that you may be experiencing issues with your TMJ, see your dentist so they can diagnose your concern and recommend treatment or exercises to help relieve symptoms.
-Sometimes, prescription drugs or surgery may be required to address the issue.
+If you believe you have TMJ problems, see your dentist so they can diagnose your problem and recommend treatment or exercises to help relieve symptoms.
+To address the problem, prescription drugs or surgery may be required.

 Though we take many routine vaccines in childhood that have fortunately gotten rid of diseases, it’s still possible to get diseases that can cause jaw pain and other symptoms.